Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - Calculation of the SCI MUST be possible without incurring any cost, for instance, for data or services or tooling.
 - Where possible, teams SHOULD consider investing more time or money in calculating their SCI number to increase its accuracy.

+### The SCI encourages the use of granular data

+In calculating the SCI value, you SHOULD use the highest granularity data available to you to compute each of `O`, `E`, `I`, and `M`.
+In cases where granular data is not available, annual mean marginal values SHALL be used which are the lowest acceptable level of granularity.

 ### Reporting the SCI value

 You MUST report the `CI` value and you SHOULD report the `C` value but if you are unable to report the `C` value, you MUST provide a reason for why you are unable to do so.